 The ebb and flow of daily life on Hudson Street (Greenwich Village) in 1961, as Jane Jacobs describes it in her book, The Death and Life of Great American Cities, had a certain structure to it.
 Yet, it was most certainly not externally dictated or demanded.
 The self-governance emerged from a self-discipline in place, growing out of the actors participating, interacting.
 People were (and still are) capable of working out their own lives.
 No one appointed the adults on Hudson Street to be the “eyes on the street.”
 It was simply a part of the arrangement that assured their liberties, whether the residents of Hudson Street realized it or not.

-“But, if the spirit of commerce unites nations [think globalization], it does not unite individuals in the same way.
-We see that in countries where one is affected only [emphasis added] by the spirit of commerce, there is traffic in all human activities and all moral virtues; the smallest things, those required by humanity, are done or govern for money” (The Spirit of the Laws, 1748, Part 4, Book 20, Chp.
-2).
+“But, if the spirit of commerce unites nations [think globalization – ed.], it does not unite individuals in the same way.
+We see that in countries where one is affected only by the spirit of commerce, there is traffic in all human activities and all moral virtues; the smallest things, those required by humanity, are done or governed for money.” (emphasis added)

 Jacobs observed that the structured housing projects of the Fifties and Sixties were unmitigated disasters.
 Someplace, somewhere, some set of experts who studied all the theories, wrote dissertations on all the variables, and felt they possessed all the answers, wreaked massive havoc on the lives of untold thousands (perhaps millions) of urban poor.
 What once were considered messy, disheveled neighborhoods in need of a bulldozing – in the eyes of the experts – turned out to be close-knit communities.
 These communities were perhaps unable to generate a robust economy, but were rather effective in weaving a social fabric.
 As Jacobs uncovers, the children from the projects were more likely to head for delinquency, not those from the unkempt neighborhoods.